crownstone/website/19-presskit.md

 Crownstone's unique selling point is indoor localization.
 This has not been capitalized upon by any competitor in the home automation market, and only a few in the building automation market.

-There are already many people that have bought Crownstones.
-They can be ordered at <https://shop.crownstone.rocks>.
+There are already many people who have bought Crownstones.
+The Crownstones can be ordered at <https://shop.crownstone.rocks>.

 ## Product information